cristianbote/goober/README.md

 # Usage

-The API is inspired by emotion, `styled` function.
-Meaning, you call it with your `tagName` and returns a vDOM component for that tag.
-Note, `setup` is needed to be run before the `styled` function is used.
+The API is inspired by emotion `styled` function.
+Meaning, you call it with your `tagName`, and it returns a vDOM component for that tag.
+Note, `setup` needs to be ran before the `styled` function is used.

 ```jsx
 import { h } from 'preact';